wtbu-radio/WTBU-Site/_posts/2018-05-15-review-amber-mark-demo-taped-sonia-0510.md

 Amber Mark chose to wear bedazzled, light wash mom jeans.
 Her right leg was covered in silver gemstones, the left leg plain.
 This serves as the perfect analogy for her well-defined craft.
 Mark is an artist who can enter different realms of song (speed, lyrics, and themes) while maintaining her well-defined sound that makes her authentically _her._ With “Monsoon,” Mark recounted a heart-wrenching anecdote of a difficult breakup.
 She also left time to dance with upbeat tracks such as “Way Back” and “Can You Hear Me.”

 Mark invited Demo Taped back on stage as the two performed their popular song “Stay,” and ended the night with “Love Me Right.”
 She gave one last smile and headed into the darkness off stage, her intoxicating presence lingering with the audience.

-_\-Allie Antonevich_